AAStarCommunity/WebsiteAirAccount/public/product-design.md

    2. If the trasaction related gateway or Community Nodes be evil, random verifier will report and  get the reward which slashed from evil's stake.
 4. The last Killer Characteristics
    1. One key Social recovery with daily limitation and low cost.
-   2. Slash the evil nodes if verify failed.
+   2. Slash the evil nodes if verified failed or conspiracy.

 #### How to use?